kbpramod/scamshield/README.md

 ### 🎯 Vision

 To create a safer digital environment where vulnerable users, especially senior citizens, can communicate freely without the constant fear of scams and fraud.

+---

+### 🚨 The problem

+With golbal scam lossess exceeding $442 billion and 86% of crypto-fraud victims are over 60, elders need a platform which is simple, visual way to verify suspicious messages.

+Source: GASA Global State of Scams Report; FBI IC3 Crypto Assets Report; FBI IC3 Internet Crime Report